AutoResearch/autora-experimentalist-sampler-uncertainty-sampler/docs/index.md

 The uncertainty experimentalist identifies experimental conditions $\vec{x}' \in X'$ with respect model uncertainty.
 Within the uncertainty experimentalist, there are three methods to determine uncertainty:

+!!! hint
+    Note that model your model must have a ``predict_proba'' function, providing a probability for each label.

 ## Least Confident
 $$
 x^* = \text{argmax} \left( 1-P(\hat{y}|x) \right),